 I try to stay open to noticing new patterns or opportunities to change my thinking.
 Lately, I’ve observed a trend of realizing the value in sometimes trying the opposite of original instincts.

-When considering pros or cons of particular choices, or reacting because I disagree with a decision, I’m trying to consider if an *opposite* (not just alternative) choice might actually be better.
+Now when considering pros or cons of particular choices, I’m trying to consider if an *opposite* (not just alternative) choice might actually be better.

 Just because there is a logical reason to do something, doesn’t mean there isn’t a BETTER reason to do the opposite.

 - At the Content Metrics presentation that Neal Kaplan and I shared at LavaCon 2018, an attendee said their testing showed that *removing* certain text prompts for return visitors improved their success metrics.